suyuan32/simple-admin-doc/src/guide/official-comp/member.md

 - The configuration is similar as core
 - Run code the same as core
 - Init database in <http://localhost:3100/init>
-- Add API interface permissions on the role page, then restart the API service of file manager
+- Add API interface permissions on the role page, then restart the API service of member.
+You do not need to restart service after v1.0.14.
   :::

 ### K8s Deployment